Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: C-Optimal Experimental Designs with glmmrOptim

-First, we consider the case when each observation is a separate experimental condition so we may observe any number of individuals in a time period.
+First, we consider the case when each observation is a separate experimental unit so we may observe any number of individuals in a time period.
 We will identify an approximate optimal design with 100 observations with a maximum of ten observations in a single cluster-period.
-As the experimental conditions are correlated we will use the local search algorithm (option \code{algo=1}).
+As the experimental units are correlated we will use the local search algorithm (option \code{algo=1}).
 Given that the algorithm is not guaranteed to produce the optimal design, we run it ten times and select the design with lowest value of the objective function.
-Each run of the algorithm for this problem takes approximately 0.5s using the hardware specified in Table \ref{tab:simres1}.
-We will specify a Gaussian model with identity link function and exchangeable covariance function: \begin{CodeChunk} \begin{CodeInput} #simulate data df <- nelder(formula(~ (cl(6) * t(5)) > ind(10))) df$int <- 0 df[df$t >= df$cl,'int'] <- 1 des <- Model$new(formula = ~factor(t) + int - 1+(1|gr(cl)) + (1|gr(cl,t)), covariance = list(parameters = c(0.25,0.1)), mean = list(parameters = rep(0,6)), data = df, family=gaussian()) ds <- DesignSpace$new(des) #create design space opt <- ds$optimal(m=100,C=list(c(rep(0,5),1)),algo=1) #run the algorithm \end{CodeInput} \end{CodeChunk} The top right panel of Figure \ref{fig:optim} shows the approximate optimal design produced by the algorithm.
-The design is plotted with \pkg{ggplot2} using the following code; we can subset the data using the member function \code{subset\_rows()} of the \code{Model} class. \begin{CodeChunk} \begin{CodeInput} des$subset_rows(opt$rows) dfp <- aggregate(des$mean_function$data$cl, list(des$mean_function$data$cl,des$mean_function$data$t), length) require(ggplot2) ggplot(data=dfp,aes(x=Group.2,y=Group.1,fill=factor(x)))+ geom_tile(color="white")+ scale_fill_viridis_d(name="Cluster-\nperiod\ntotal",direction = -1)+ theme_bw()+ theme(panel.grid=element_blank())+ labs(x="Time",y="Cluster")+ scale_y_continuous(breaks=1:6) \end{CodeInput} \end{CodeChunk}
+We will specify a Gaussian model with identity link function and exchangeable covariance function: \begin{CodeChunk} \begin{CodeInput} #simulate data df <- nelder(formula(~ (cl(6) * t(5)) > ind(10))) df$int <- 0 df[df$t >= df$cl,'int'] <- 1 des <- Model$new(formula = ~factor(t) + int - 1+(1|gr(cl)) + (1|gr(cl,t)), covariance = c(0.05,0.01), mean = rep(0,6), data = df, family=gaussian()) ds <- DesignSpace$new(des) #create design space opt <- ds$optimal(m=100,C=list(c(rep(0,5),1)),algo=1) #run the algorithm \end{CodeInput} \end{CodeChunk} The middle panel of Figure \ref{fig:optim} shows the approximate optimal design produced by the algorithm.
+Code to reproduce the plots is provided in the replication materials.